MoralisWeb3/docs/docs/03-authentication-api/evm/overview.md

 If your application needs to support multiple blockchains and wallets, the Auth API could be a valuable solution.

-## Can you use Auth API with Magic.link, Privy, Web3Auth and other MPC wallets?
+## Can you use Auth API with Magic.link, Privy, Web3Auth and other MPC wallets/Web3 Authentication methods?

 Yes, as long as you can sign a message using the user's private key, you can use any type of web3 wallet or authentication method.